 I am an actuary and economist who works as a Senior Insurance Specialist in the Disaster Risk Financing and Insurance (DRFI) Program, a joint program between the World Bank Group and the Global Facility for Disaster Reduction and Recovery.
 Over the last decade I have worked with some forty developing country governments to design and implement financial solutions on sovereign disaster risk financing, property catastrophe risk insurance, agricultural insurance, and disaster-linked social protection, in close collaboration with the private insurance and reinsurance industry.

-Before joining the World Bank as staff I trained as an actuary in the private sector before spending six years lecturing financial mathematics and financial contracting in developing countries at the University of Oxford.
-I have published papers in a range of peer reviewed academic journals such as the American Economic Journal: Microeconomics, and the Journal of Development Economics, and have written a book with Stefan Dercon, to be published by Oxford University Press in May 2016.
+I have published papers in a range of peer reviewed academic journals such as the American Economic Journal: Microeconomics, and the Journal of Development Economics, and have recently written a book with Stefan Dercon entitled Dull Disasters?
+How planning ahead will make a difference (Oxford University Press).

 I have a first class degree from Cambridge University in Mathematics in Computer Science and a D.Phil. in Economics from the University of Oxford, and am a Fellow of the Institute of Actuaries.